 - Car rentals

 - Long Island Railroad

 - Muni/parking meters

 - NJ Transit

 - Parking garages

 - Prepaid EZPass tolls loaded with the one-time payment option online or over the phone.
-If the system auto-loads then it may not count as travel.
+If the system auto-loads then it may not count as travel, though it usually does.

 - Prepaid I-Pass tolls loaded via one-time payment

 - Prepaid FasTrak tolls loaded via one-time payment

 - Prepaid SunPass tolls loaded via one-time payment